bagggage/bamos/README.md

 ## Documentation

+The **OS** documentation is available on [this page](https://github.com/bagggage/bamos/wiki).

-The kernel documentation is available on [this page](https://bagggage.github.io/bamos/).
+The **kernel** documentation base on code is available on [this page](https://bagggage.github.io/bamos/).
 If you want to generate the documentation locally, run the following command:

 ```bash
 zig build docs